-A: Everyone is expected to do about 40 hours a week.
+A: Everyone is expected to work about 40 hours a week.
 We are not here to control your whereabouts and calculate 40 hours to the minute.
 We are results oriented.
 Everything we do, we do it so that our product is delivered on time and with quality.
 You have the latitude to do what you think is the right thing to do to achieve that goal.

 7. They meet their future colleagues

-It has not been done often enough for my taste, but recently, we organize a meeting between the candidates (sometimes the same day, sometimes during a second interview) and representatives of our teams having volunteered.
+It has not been done often enough for my taste, but recently, we organize a meeting between the candidates (sometimes the same day, sometimes during a second interview) and representatives of our teams who volunteered.